Timeline of key events in the Trump-Russia probe

 — February 2010: With the help of his Russian patrons and his American political consultants, Yanukovych is elected president of Ukraine.

-— February 2014: Following months of violent clashes between protesters and police across Ukraine, Yanukovych flees Ukraine and enters exile in Russia.
+— February 2014: Following months of violent clashes between protesters and police, Yanukovych flees Ukraine and enters exile in Russia.
 U.S. government later opens investigation into Manafort's foreign lobbying and political work.

 — June 2015: New York real estate billionaire Donald J. Trump announces his candidacy for U.S. president as a Republican.